-T. C. Moore, Pastor
+T. C. Moore, Lead Pastor

-Osheta Moore, Pastor of Community Life
+Osheta Moore, Community Life Pastor

 We’d love to get to know you and answer questions or just let me know more about the Roots community.
 Contact us